Wilbert J. “Billy” Tauzin

 Brendan O’Connor, Director of Business Development

 Brendan O’Connor is Director of Business Development for Tauzin Consultants.
 Brendan helped former Congressman Tauzin and his son Tom Tauzin start the firm in January 2011.
 In his current role, Brendan is consistently exploring innovation.
-Our broad portfolio of industry-disrupting health care and telecommunications clients has unique needs that cannot be served effectively while thinking “inside the box”.
+The firm’s broad portfolio of industry-disrupting health care and telecommunications clients has unique needs that cannot be served effectively while thinking “inside the box”.
 Our industries of focus are rapidly evolving and our innovative client base requires forward-thinking solutions to ensure their longevity and success.

 In growing our client base, Brendan assists with the performance of due diligence on potential clients, examining the market and the inner workings of the company in order to determine the probability of our mutual success.
-For of our current clients, he has discovered and implemented creative funding solutions such as equity crowdfunding, while constantly seeking traditional non-dilutive capital sources such as federal funding opportunities.
+For our current clients, he has discovered and implemented creative funding solutions such as equity crowdfunding, while constantly seeking traditional non-dilutive capital sources such as federal funding opportunities.
 The firm’s impressive rolodex of contacts makes us a differentiator in our areas of expertise, and Brendan continues to grow that rolodex by developing informal strategic relationships with a number of innovative partners who see value in our clients.
 On top of our suite of business acceleration services, Brendan also develops relationships and works closely with regulatory bodies and legislators to educate them on our clients and find solutions to any barriers that may exist.